fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

   example, if a cell has the label `"124.010"`, then the associated integer index is given by `indices["124.010"]`.

-A object of type `LefschetzComplex` is created by passing the field items in the order given in [`LefschetzComplex`](@ref).
+An object of type `LefschetzComplex` is created by passing the field items in the order given in [`LefschetzComplex`](@ref).
 Consider for example the Lefschetz complex from Figure 4 in [mrozek:wanner:p21a](@cite), see also the left complex in the next image.
-This complex consists of six cells, and we initialize the vector of labels, the cell index dictionary, and the cell dimensions via the commands
+This complex consists of six cells with labels `A`, `B`, `a`, `b`, `c`, and `alpha`, and we initialize the vector of labels, the cell index dictionary, and the cell dimensions via the commands

 ```julia
 ncL = 6